Turnover has plagued local election offices since 2020. One swing state county is trying to recover

 Conspiracy theories swiftly began to spread: Republican polling places were being targeted; Democrats overseeing elections were trying to disenfranchise Republicans.

-''The feeling early on in the day was panic — concern — which grew to overwhelming panic,'' said Cook, a 26-year-old native of Luzerne County. ''And then at some point throughout the day, there was definitely a feeling of people are starting to point fingers — before the day was over, before things were even investigated.''
+''The feeling early on in the day was panic -- concern -- which grew to overwhelming panic,'' Cook said. ''And then at some point throughout the day, there was definitely a feeling of people are starting to point fingers — before the day was over, before things were even investigated.''

 The paper shortage, corrected later in the day, turned out to be an administrative oversight by a new staff but has had consequences that are still rippling through the county of 200,000 voters, sowing doubt about how elections are run and leading to a congressional hearing.